mathisme/UdacityAzureMLCapstone/README.md

 ## Model Deployment

-With the automl model having accuracy of 88% compared to the hyperdrive model accuracy of 81%, this mode was chosen for deployment.
+With the automl model having accuracy of 88% compared to the hyperdrive model accuracy of 81%, this model was chosen for deployment.

-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-// Be sure to state which model is deployed

-// Be sure to include a screenshot of the endpoint
+After saving the environment and dowloading the scoring script used during training, the model was deployed locally.
+I decided to first deploy locally so that if deployment failed, debugging would be easier.
+Then the model was deployed as a webservice using Azure Container Instances.

+In order to use the service, the request must be sent in json format to the url (see screenshot below).

+From the scoring file you can see the data types expected for each value:
+> input_sample = pd.DataFrame({"age": pd.Series([0.0], dtype="float64"), "anaemia": pd.Series([0], dtype="int64"), "creatinine_phosphokinase": pd.Series([0], dtype="int64"), "diabetes": pd.Series([0], dtype="int64"), "ejection_fraction": pd.Series([0], dtype="int64"), "high_blood_pressure": pd.Series([0], dtype="int64"), "platelets": pd.Series([0.0], dtype="float64"), "serum_creatinine": pd.Series([0.0], dtype="float64"), "serum_sodium": pd.Series([0], dtype="int64"), "sex": pd.Series([0], dtype="int64"), "smoking": pd.Series([0], dtype="int64"), "time": pd.Series([0], dtype="int64")})
+> output_sample = np.array([0])

+The json format for the data can be seen in the Swagger schema (see screenshot below).
+Authentication is not required.

+To test deployment, I took the first two rows of the test set, excluding DEATH_EVENT, and sent it to the endpoint.
+The result prediction for both was 0, meaning false, no predicted death before follow up.

 ### Screenshots: Endpoint In Active State